awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_turn-on-for-db.md

 # Set up automatic rotation for Amazon RDS, Amazon Redshift, or Amazon DocumentDB secrets using the console<a name="rotate-secrets_turn-on-for-db"></a>

 Rotation is the process of periodically updating a secret\.
 When you rotate a secret, you update the credentials in both the secret and the database\.
 In Secrets Manager, you can set up automatic rotation for your database secrets\.
-For complete rotation tutorials, see [Single user rotation](tutorials_rotation-single.md) and [Alternating users rotation](tutorials_rotation-alternating.md)\.

 Secrets Manager uses Lambda functions to rotate secrets\.
 For an overview, see [How rotation works](rotating-secrets.md#rotate-secrets_how)\.